the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## HTML Events in JavaScript

-From the previous section, we will advance the application with some interactions in this section.
-In order enable a user to interact with the website, we would need to provide HTML elements such as an input field.
+We will continue with our little application from the previous section in this section by enriching it with a user interaction.
+In order enable a user to interact with the website, we would need to provide an HTML element such as an input element where a user can type into the field.
 Let's add one of these to our *index.html* file:

 {title="index.html",lang="html"}
 ~~~~~~~